-How to Activate “Display Over Other Apps” on Android Smartphones
+How to Enable “Display Over Other Apps” on Android Phones

 The ability to draw over or display over other apps doesn’t require a separate app, and it works with practically all Android smartphones.
-Below, we’ve discussed various approaches for the most popular Android smartphone brands.
+Below, we spell out how to enable Draw over other apps for the most popular Android smartphone brands.

 Follow the instructions below to enable the “draw over other apps” feature on Samsung devices.
 Note that this function is called “appear on top” in Samsung smartphones.